Yakun-Wang/BayesSumOfTreesSPEC/README.txt

 1) Download the .zip file and extract the contents to a folder of your choosing.
-In what follows, we will assume the folder is saved with the following path 'C:\BartSPEC'.
+In what follows, we will assume the folder is saved with the following path 'C:\BayesSumOfTreesSPEC'.

-2) Open R or RStudio (version 4.0.3 or newer is recommended) and path to the directory to 'C:/BartSPEC'.
+2) Open R or RStudio (version 4.0.3 or newer is recommended) and path to the directory to 'C:/BayesSumOfTreesSPEC'.

-3) Open the file 'C:/BartSPEC/demo.R'.
+3) Open the file 'C:/BayesSumOfTreesSPEC/demo.R'.
 Follow the instruction in the beginning of the file to install the packages needed to reproduce the Bayesian sum of trees model.